narmadha2006/Advanced-C-Lab-Manual/module 10.md

-EXP NO:19 C PROGRAM TO INSERT AN ELEMENT IN DOUBLY LINKED LIST
+EXP NO:19 PROGRAM TO INSERT AN ELEMENT IN DOUBLY LINKED LIST
 Aim:
 To write a C program to insert an element in doubly linked list